Committees are creations of and totally responsible to the body which creates them.

-The chair and vice-chair of a committee or board shall be faculty members with at least one year of experience on the particular committee or board, and the Appointments and Elections Committee will recommend a committee member to convene the committee or board for its first meeting and shall report the results of this election to the Faculty Senate chair.
+The chair and vice-chair of a committee or board shall be faculty members with at least one year of experience on the particular committee or board, and the Appointments and Elections e.
+Committee will recommend a committee member to convene the committee or board for its first meeting and shall report the results of this election to the Faculty Senate chair.
 The committee or board shall elect yearly a chair and vice-chair from its membership.
 A committee or board member may serve as chair for at most three consecutive years.

 Faculty committees and boards will report and make recommendations to the Faculty Senate.

-section 2: academic and institutional research committee
+section 2: research and ethics committee